Management Information & Managerial Accounting Systems (MSc)Back

 The IS modules will give you an appreciation of how technology can be used to support the operations and transactions of modern organisations.
 The management accounting modules will provide you with a thorough understanding of management accounting concepts and techniques and how these can be used to support managerial decision-making.

-Students undertake taught modules to the value of 60 credits, undertake a placement to the value of 30 credits.
-In the event of a placement not being secured an unplaced student will undertake industry report work of an equivalent credit value as specified by the Head of Department.
+In total you will take 90 credits including taught modules to the value of 60 credits, and a placement module (AC6016) to the value of 30 credits.
+In the event of a placement not being secured an unplaced student will undertake a 30-credit Industry Report module (AC6017).

 Why Choose This Course